taosdata/TDengine/documentation20/cn/02.getting-started/02.taosdemo/docs.md

 ```
 $ taosdemo --help

 -f, --file=FILE The meta file to the execution procedure.
+Recommend UTF-8 instead of UTF-8 with BOM.
 -u, --user=USER The user name to use when connecting to the server.
 -p, --password The password to use when connecting to the server.
 -c, --config-dir=CONFIG_DIR Configuration directory.